Click here to view an animated version of this procedure.

-Tonsillectomy is most often done when other nonsurgical treatments have not worked for:
+Tonsillectomy is done when other methods fail for:

 Problems from the procedure are rare, but all procedures have some risk.
-Your doctor will review potential problems, like:
+Your doctor will review potential problems such as:

 Leading up to your procedure:

-General anesthesia is most commonly used.
-You will be asleep for the procedure.
-If necessary, the surgery can also be done with sedation and local anesthesia.
+General anesthesia is the most common.
+You will be asleep .
+If needed, the surgery can also be done with sedation and local anesthesia.

 Each tonsil will be grasped with a special tool.
-The tonsils will then be cut away from the surrounding tissues and removed.
-The tonsils may be cut out with a scalpel or hot knife.
-An electrical current or clamps and ties will be used to stop bleeding at the site.
+The tonsils will be cut away from the back of the throat and taken out.
+This may be done with a scalpel or hot knife.
+An electrical current, or clamps and ties will be used to stop bleeding .

 About 20-60 minutes

-This procedure is most often done in a hospital setting.
-It may be possible to leave the hospital on the day of the procedure.
+You may be able to leave after the procedure.
 Some people may need to stay in the hospital for up to 2 days.
-You may need to stay longer if there are complications.
+If you have problems, you may need to stay longer.

-If you think you have an emergency, call for medical help right away.
+If you think you have an emergency, call for emergency medical services right away.